Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case study: LIDC Lao PDR
-Laos is and LIDC with very limited control of
+Laos is and LIDC with very limited influence and control over the global migration system.